zivalx/SemantiCore/docs/USAGE_GUIDE.md

 # Complete Usage Guide

-Comprehensive guide with detailed examples for every feature of Semantic Mapper.
+Comprehensive guide with detailed examples for every feature of SemantiCore.

 ---